-TRI assisted Sorouh in assessing the viability of the landmark AED 5.7 billion Shams Marina project, one of the five precincts within the Shams Abu Dhabi Development covering 1.75 million m² on Al Reem Island in Abu Dhabi.
-The multi-billion dirhams real estate project included residential, retail, entertainment, hotel, branded apartments, and a marina.
-Our study provided a comprehensive review of the relevant hotel, real estate, and marina markets, followed by development recommendations and financial analysis of the project using custom-built model.
+TRI assisted Sorouh in assessing the viability of the landmark AED 5.7 billion Shams Marina project, one of the five precincts within the Shams Abu Dhabi Development covering 1.75 million square metres on Al Reem Island in Abu Dhabi.
+The multi-billion Dirhams real estate project included residential, retail, entertainment, hotel, branded apartments, and a marina.
+Our study provided a comprehensive review of the relevant hotel, real estate, and marina markets, followed by development recommendations and financial analysis of the project using a custom-built model.

 TRI was commissioned to undertake a market and financial feasibility study and master plan validation for a proposed mixed-use development in central Abu Dhabi.
 The project incorporated retail, residential, commercial and hospitality components and TRI provided guidance and feedback on the initial masterplan along with recommendations on revisions to the mix, location and position of various real estate assets within the development.

 TRI undertook a highest and best use feasibility study and masterplan validation for the Qetaifan Islands project in Lusail, Doha.
 Qetaifan Islands form an exclusive district in the Lusail City development in Qatar.
-They comprise four offshore islands, with a combined land area of 2.5 million m2.
+They comprise four offshore islands, with a combined land area of 2.5 million square metres.

 TRI conducted an assessment of the initial masterplan and provided guidance and recommendations on the residential, office, retail and hospitality use included within the project.

 TRI assisted Mace with the conceptual development and feasibility study of Dubai World Trade Centre (DWTC) redevelopment on Sheikh Zayed Road.
-Covering approximately 50,000 m2 of land area including the landmark World Trade Centre building, planned redevelopment included addition of hotels, apartments, offices, club, retail, entertainment facilities, and extension of conference and meeting facilities at an expected cost of AED 5.8 billion in 2006.
+Covering approximately 50,000 square metres of land area including the landmark World Trade Centre building, the planned redevelopment included addition of hotels, apartments, offices, club, retail, entertainment facilities, and extension of conference and meeting facilities at an expected cost of AED 5.8 billion in 2006.
 TRI provided strategic advice and recommendations on the master plan after analysing in detail the demand drivers, growth potential, and current and projected market performance of various real estate sectors in Dubai.
-Project specific financial model was developed to assist client in understanding the feasibility of the project, component and parcel.
+Project-specific financial model was developed to assist the client in understanding the feasibility of the project, components and parcel.

-Abu Dhabi National Hotels (ADNH) operates ten hotels in Abu Dhabi, Dubai and Fujairah under the Al Diar Brand.
-All properties have historically performed very well, however, the increased competition driven by the opening of new hotels and other internal and external factors have caused a decline in financial performances.
-Consequently, ADNH has requested TRI to undertake an operational review of the Al Diar hotels portfolio, assess the strategic options and comment on the brand equity of the Al Diar brand and its impact on the subject properties.
+Abu Dhabi National Hotels (ADNH) had been operating ten hotels in Abu Dhabi, Dubai and Fujairah under the Al Diar Brand.
+All properties had historically performed very well, however, the increased competition driven by the opening of new hotels and other internal and external factors caused a decline in financial performances.
+Consequently, ADNH requested TRI to undertake an operational review of the Al Diar hotels portfolio, assess the strategic options and comment on the brand equity of the Al Diar brand and its impact on the subject properties.

-The project is a proposed resort oriented mixed-use development which was considered to be developed in support of Oman’s Government strategy for economic growth and diversification in the Dhofar region.
+The proposed resort oriented mixed-use development was conceptualised in support of Oman’s government strategy for economic growth and diversification in the Dhofar region.
 TRI was commissioned to carry out the market and financial feasibility study, outlining detailed analysis of the Oman hotel and tourism market, supply and demand interaction model, critical success factors required for the successful development of the hospitality assets and financial appraisal for the proposed project.
-At a later stage TRI assisted OMINVEST with the operator search for the proposed hotel.
+At a later stage, TRI assisted OMINVEST with the operator search and selection for the proposed hotel projects.

-Aabar Properties is the leading Abu Dhabi real estate development, management and investment company, required TRI to prepare a detailed review of a land use plan for multiple sites.
+Aabar Properties, a leading real estate development, management and investment company based in Abu Dhabi, commissioned TRI to prepare a detailed review of land use plan for multiple sites.
 The study included an appraisal of eight development sites earmarked for the development of five and four star hotels, serviced apartments and residential buildings.
 The study contained recommendations on the number and type of hotels and furnished apartments that should be developed and detailed development recommendations including product concept and positioning, facilities provision, phasing and funding strategy.
 Furthermore, TRI assisted Aabar Properties with the operator search for the proposed hotels and serviced apartments.

-ADCMC is a large Mixed-Use development spanning 600,000 sqm of land, consists of clinical facilities, hotels, spa, shopping facilities, housing, mosque, parking, polyclinic, doctors clinic and medical university.
+ADCMC is a large mixed-use development spanning across 600,000 square metres of land, and consisting of clinical facilities, hotels, spa, shopping facilities, housing, mosque, parking, polyclinic, doctors clinic and medical university.
 TRI was commissioned to provide a market and financial study for the proposed hotel, spa, shopping and residential components of the project’s first phase.
-Our study provided a comprehensive review of the relevant hotel, spa, retail and residential markets, followed by development recommendations and financial analysis of the project using custom-built model.
+Our study provided a comprehensive review of the relevant hotel, spa, retail and residential markets, followed by development recommendations and financial analysis of the project using a custom-built model.